x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/configure-email-forwarding.md

 If your organization uses an on-premises Exchange or hybrid Exchange environment, you should use the on-premises Exchange admin center (EAC) to create and manage shared mailboxes.

+## Use the new Exchange admin center to configure email forwarding

+1. In the new EAC, navigate to **Recipients > Mailboxes**.

+   The **Mailboxes** page is displayed.

+2. Select a mailbox for which you want to configure the email-forwarding property, and click on the display name.

+   The properties page is displayed.

+3. Under **Mail flow settings**, click **Manage mail flow settings**.

+   The **Manage mail flow settings** page is displayed.

+4. In the **Email forwarding** row, click **Edit**.

+   The **Manage email forwarding** page is displayed.

+5. Enable the **Forward all emails sent to this inbox** option, which is disabled by default.

+   The **Forwarding address** text box is displayed.

+6. Enter the email address of the person to whom you want to forward the emails in the mailbox.

+7. Enable the **Keep a copy of forwarded email in this mailbox** option, which is disabled by default.

+   **NOTE**: This option can be enabled if you want the owner of the mailbox to receive a copy of the forwarded emails.

+8. Click **Save**.

 ## Use the Exchange admin center to configure email forwarding

 You can use the Exchange admin center (EAC) set up email forwarding to a single internal recipient, a single external recipient (using a mail contact), or multiple recipients (using a distribution group).